SalahEddineBC/Tetryks/README.md

 # Tetryks
-game Made By Unity for a school Project
+Game Made With Unity For a School Project

-Tetris Game with online ranking (independant api)
+This Game Supports Online Ranking (Independent API)